 – Buffy the Vampire Slayer

-Buffy was an icon for self-empowerment.
-She believed in herself even when she had nothing, and that self-confidence always helped her win the day.
+Buffy was an icon of self-empowerment.
+She believed in herself even when she had nothing; that self-confidence helped her win the day.

-Believing in yourself is important because it can give you the motivation to keep trying even in the face of adversity.
-It can give you a confidence boost when the going seems tough, and encourage you to keep going.
+Self-belief is also vital because it can motivate you to keep trying even in the face of adversity.
+It can boost confidence when life becomes challenging and encourage you to keep going.
 If you genuinely believe you can overcome obstacles, you will persevere and emerge stronger and better.

 How Can I Always Believe in Myself?